PacktPublishing/Practical-Design-Patterns-for-Java-Developers/README.md

 * Utilize and control vehicle resources with the thread-pool pattern
 * Understand the penalties caused by anti-patterns in software design

-The book describes <b>42</b> popular design patterns formed into an imaginary abstraction of vehicle manufacturing to boost the learning curve.
+The book describes <b>42</b> popular design patterns formed into an imaginary abstraction of vehicle manufacturing to boost the learning curve (_Table 1._).

 | Creational | Structural | Behavioral | Concurrent |
 | :--- | :--- | :--- | :--- |